-Charli XCX Shows Off Body In Matching Plaid Set, Ahead Of New Single Release
+Charli XCX Shows Off Body In Matching Plaid Set Ahead Of New Single Release

 The “Boom Clap” songstress has shared an eye-catching photo of her on Instagram to remind her fans that the song will drop tomorrow.

 In the image, Charli is rocking a matching lilac plaid set which consists of a blazer, shirt, and pants.
 The shirt is unbuttoned and shows off her stomach and underboob.
-She has on a pair of heels and has accessorized the look with some chain necklaces.
+She is wearing a pair of heels and has accessorized the look with some chain necklaces.

 Within three hours, the post has been liked by over 45,000 users, proving to have made an impact on her followers.